Blog

 Mirroring body language is a communication behavior where one person subtly copies another’s nonverbal cues during an interaction.
 When used effectively, it can help medical students and clinicians build rapport faster and help patients feel heard and understood, which is key for patient-centered care and shared decision-making.
 This technique is already part of soft skills

-Mirroring Body Language: Insights for Clinical Training Read More »
+Mirroring Body Language: The Science and Clinical Use Read More »

 Scroll to Top